gregphillips03/dsci401/README.md

 	+ The majority of people who would actually use the information (such as this model's), <i>really only understand data stored in a spreadsheet</i>.

-+ There are two modules you need to install in order to do this:
++ There are two modules you can install to do this:

 ```unix
 sudo pip install xlwt